ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/migration/client-api/client-breaking-changes.markdown

 {PANEL: Dynamic Linq query cannot apply `.Any` with `&&`}

-RavenDB does not support dynamic Linq queries (that are executed over auto indexes), when the query attempts to apply the `.Any` method with a logical AND (`&&`) over multiple parameters.
+RavenDB does not support dynamic Linq queries (i.e. queries executed over auto indexes) when they attempt to apply multiple conditions using the `.Any` method with a logical AND (`&&`).
 The below query, for example, is *not supported*.

 {CODE-BLOCK:sql}